-- Regularly assess your foundation walls from the outside and your basement walls front the inside to identify and address any signs of damage.
+- Regularly assess your foundation walls from the outside, and your basement or crawl space walls from the inside to identify and address any signs of damage.

-- Look for any cracks, masonry damage, or interior signs in our main living space– these can all be warning signs of foundation damage.
+- Look for any cracks, masonry damage, or interior signs in our main living space– these can all be warning signs of foundation damage in VA.

 Landscape– Your home’s surroundings are very important to keeping rising water out.
 You always want water to flow away from your home.

 - Make sure that you plant your trees with sufficient space between the tree and your home.
 Tree roots are aggressive and their growth can apply unwanted pressure to your foundation walls.
 Depending on the kind of tree, you should plant your trees roughly 15-20ft away from the home to avoid damage to your foundation.

 - Track the water pattern during heavy rain.
 Keep an eye on your yard during heavy rain to see if/where the water approaches and pools near your home.
 If you notice consistent pooling, contact a landscaper or excavation contractor for advice on how to direct the water away from your home.